trbauer/nvaa/SASS.md

 2. Extended addition 32b (`IADD3.X ...`).
    This accepts carry-ins.
-It's unclear if the instruction will also carry out; presumably the X encoding does something different otherwise why not make it all one.
+It's unclear if the instruction will also carry out; presumably the X encoding does something different.
+   Otherwise, why not just use a single instruction?

 ### IADD3 Accumulates to predicates